fkyros/fdf/README.md

     while (point.x != to.x || point.y != to.y)
     {
         img_pixel_put(fdf->mlx, point.x, point.y); //paint
-        tmp = err * 2; //used for optimization in the algo: removes redundant operations if (tmp > - diff.y) //if the dx portion on err is bigger than the dy {
+        factor = err * 2; //used for optimization in the algo: removes redundant operations if (factor > - diff.y) //if the dx portion on err is bigger than the dy {
             point.x += sign.x; //we have to diminish the error by getting closer to the direction of x err -= diff.y; //we reduce the error by "dy" factor because of increasing 1 nudge in the x direction }
-        if (tmp < diff.x)
+        if (factor < diff.x)
         {
             point.y += sign.y;
             err += diff.x;